 FBAR Penalties: Foreign bank account penalties are on the rise, and can range extensively.
-U.S. persons who violate FBAR filing rules by a filing late or delinquent foreign bank account reporting form FinCEN Form 114 may be subject to significant IRS civil penalties.
-Non-Willful violations range from a warning letter in lieu of penalty, to a $10,000 per account violations, per year penalty.
+U.S. persons who violate FBAR filing rules by filing late or delinquent foreign bank account reporting form FinCEN Form 114 may be subject to significant IRS civil penalties.
+Non-Willful violations range from a warning letter in lieu of penalty, up to a $10,000 per account violations, per year penalty.
 Willful penalties are the greater of 50% maximum balance or $100,000.

 While non-willful FBAR penalties can sometimes be waived (Taxpayer receives a warning letter in lieu of penalty), willful penalties can reach upwards of 50% value of the account’s maximum balance.
 Criminal enforcement is rare, but may result in extensive fines and penalties, including confinement.

 We will summarize how the IRS requirements have been updated.

 *The $10,000 and $100,000 penalties adjust every few years for inflation, and are currently set at ~$13,000 and ~$126,000.

 Since 2003, the IRS has taken responsibility for enforcing FBAR violations against taxpayers (account holders) who are out of compliance.